There’s no way to determine whether a sitemap will benefit an SEO campaign. But there’s no harm in creating one.

 What Is A Sitemap?

-A sitemap is not essentially required for SEO; however, it’s a good idea to implement it in your SEO campaign.
+One may wonder, ‘Do I need a sitemap’ for SEO; however, it’s a good idea to implement it in your SEO campaign.
 It helps search engines crawl and gather information regarding your web pages.
 Creating a strong website structure with contextual links within the paragraphs of your content is essential.

 1. HTML Sitemap In SEO